Jacob-Branch/blog/content/posts/TheRaccoons.md

 the proposed rules we got to work, one of my teammates got to work creating the basic website in react and a small backend to handle the websocket connection between players, the other (Gustavs) got to work making the pixel art for the chess pieces, and i worked on the new rule set and design ideas.

+### What problems did we run in to in the process

+- The pawn movement we problematic as not only is its movement odd (it can only move forward one spece unless it is its first move in which case it can move two spaces) but ther is also "En pessant" where if an enemy pawn moves two spaces and lands next to your pawn you can take it as if it had only moved one space
+- There were some minor networking issues, where initially we trusted the client to have accurate time on their browser to an accuracy of about 2 seconds, but that was a very bad assumptuin as one player turned out to have a clock 2 min in the future
+- We sadly ran out of time to test everything properly, and because of the mental illnesses being implemented later then the base game, that including the check mate, in some cases you could take the enemy king and the game would continue

+### The pitch and results of the project

+In the end the pitch got recieved well and our Mental Chess took first place in the GameDev challenge, which won use 500 EUR to share and each a free spot as an intern in their game studio, but since i dont plan on entering the game dev field ill sadly not be taking them up on it, even tho it sounds like a wonderful oppertunity.

+You can watch me pitching the game [here](https://youtu.be/-RU_4tzY0Bw?t=5282) and the results announcment [here](https://youtu.be/-RU_4tzY0Bw?t=16797).

+The project can be viewed [here](http://nav.lv:5173/) as well, and the devpost submition can also be viewed [here](https://devpost.com/software/mental-chess).